olivierfriard/boris_docs/export_events.rst

 * **SDIS** format for analysis with the GSEQ program available at  `<http://www2.gsu.edu/~psyrab/gseq>`_

 If many observations are selected you can choose to group all results in one file.
 If you do not want to group results BORIS will ask for a directory to save the various files.

 The **State events** are paired and the duration is available.

+An arbitrary time interval can be selected (check the **Limit to time interval** option).
+In this case the ongoing events will be started at start time and stopped at end time in the export file.

 Example of tabular export